 Rates, Payment, and Insurance Questions

-We understand that therapy is an investment, of your time and money, into yourself or perhaps into your relationship, and the therapists in our practice do everything we can to help you to maximize your investment.
-Rates for the standard 50-minute appointment are $160 for Dan Fajans, Lisa Stewart, and Bill Aloe; $175 for Corey Thompson and Mary-lynn Ballew; $195 for Justin Pere.
+We understand that therapy is an investment, of both your time and your money.
+An investment into yourself and perhaps also into your relationship, and the therapists in our practice do everything we can to help you to maximize your investment.
+Rates for the standard 50-minute appointment are $160 for Bill Aloe, Lisa Stewart, and Hanna Kokko; $175 for Mary-lynn Ballew, Corey Thompson, and Sara Whitney; $195 for Justin Pere.
 We do not charge more for the initial intake session, nor do we charge more for couples or family therapy than we do for individual therapy.

 Health Savings Accounts and Flexible Spending Accounts

-We are happy to run your sessions through your health savings account (HSA) or flexible spending account (FSA), which can be used to pay for medical expenses such as therapy and can often significantly decrease the cost of treatment.
+We are happy to run your sessions through your health savings account (HSA) or flexible spending account (FSA), which can be used to pay for medical expenses such as therapy (both individual and couples therapy) and can often significantly decrease the cost of treatment.

-The short answer is this: For individual clients, we provide invoices for reimbursement of whatever their out-of-network benefits will cover.
-Probably half of our individual clients choose to submit to insurance for out-of-network coverage, and what we most often see is 20-60% reimbursement (for example, Premera most often reimburses $94 per session).
-For couples clients, health insurance does not pay for relationship therapy.
-We know that this is often surprising and unwelcomed news but it is how insurance companies operate.
-A detailed explanation of this can be found below.
+For individual clients, we provide invoices for reimbursement of whatever your out-of-network benefits will cover.
+Many of our individual clients choose to submit to insurance for out-of-network coverage, and what we most often see is 20-60% reimbursement (for example, Premera most often reimburses $94 per session).
+We encourage you to contact your health insurer to inquire about your out-of-network coverage, as each policy varies.